animazum/Bioinformatics-Pipeline-Project/README.md

 See example file: list.BAM.BED.txt

-Be sure to have all the bam, bed and .txt files in the working directory You need samtools to run this script.
+Be sure to have all the bam, bed and .txt files in the working directory You need samtools and bamtools to run this script.

 I will upload a file with example bam and bed files in case that you need to do some testing before using larger files. (test BAM file was retrieved from https://github.com/brainstorm/)

 This program is capable of using as many bam or bed files as needed.
-Also It only requires samtools and basic bash tools, so practically any machine linux ubuntu 20.04 LTS or similar would be able to run it in no time.
+Also It only requires samtools, bamtools and basic bash tools, so practically any machine linux ubuntu 20.04 LTS or similar would be able to run it in no time.
 ############################################################################

 ## Author